Jones-HM/project-igi-toolkit/README.md

 ## ToolKit components.
 ToolKit has several components which it needs in order to work fully to its functionality.
 - Server : Located at [OrgFree](http://igiresearchdevelopers.orgfree.com/) which contains Mission files and Resources like Weapon/A.I images for toolkit.
+  - **⚠️ Server Issues**: The server might face connectivity issues or downtime.
+If you encounter problems:
+    - **For Images**: Use the local "AppImages" folder provided with QEditor in the ToolKit package
+    - **For Missions**: Upload/Download functionality may be unavailable during server downtime
 - ~~Database : Located at Github Gist private repo contains privacy information like _I.P,Mac Address_ and _Key_ for ToolKit.~~
 - Internal DLL : Located at [IGI-Internals](https://github.com/IGI-Research-Devs/IGI_Internal) is used to call IGI Game internal native methods.
 - QToolKit - Located at path `C:\Users\my_username\AppData\Roaming\QToolKit`  This is appdata file comes pre-installed with any version of toolkit and can be downloaded from here [QToolKit Full Version](https://www.mediafire.com/file/7ycvekb2l9fc7qr/QToolKit.zip/file).</br>